 With the backing of Tony Blair he helped set up an Urban Regeneration Company for Gloucester and then personally oversaw delicate negotiations between Peel Holdings, British Waterways and the Regional Development Agency to build a £35 million further education college and a £200 million shopping centre in the Docks.
 This resulted in over 1,000 local retail and construction jobs as part of the complete renewal of the Gloucster Quays.

 In 2005 he was returned with an increased majority of 4,240 to Parliament and subsequently was asked to join the government.
 He served as a whip with responsibility for the Department of Trade and Industry (from May 2005 to May 2006), as an education minister (May 2006 to June 2007) and as a Communities Minister with responsibility for Community Cohesion and for the Fire and Rescue Service (June 2007 to September 2008) in Gordon Brown’s government.

-He was, and remains, the first minister from a Sikh background to serve in the UK government, and the first of Indian parentage.
+He was the first minister from the Sikh faith to serve as a minister in the UK government, and remains the only one to date, as well as being the first of Indian parentage to be a minister.